noahehall/theBookOfNoah/0current/security/websecurity.md

 - fallout

 - mitigation
-  - know precisely what dependencies you're consuming, and always specify specific version numbers (instead of ranges)
+  - know precisely what dependencies (app & OS level) you're consuming, and which deps they are consuming (etc) and always specify specific version numbers (instead of ranges)
   - ability to quickly update/replace dependencies
   - staying alert of security issues
+  - check the integrity of all third party code, e.g. via checksums,

 ### XML attacks